flohw/dotfiles/zsh/README.md

 ## Plugins

 All external plugins configuration are placed in this directory.
 They should be installed via git submodule.
 All plugins loaded via packages must be placed in `lib/plugins` file.
+Any plugin which require a programm must be in its own stow directory et define the right path to `$ZDOTDIR/plugins` directory.
+It is possible to create subdirectories.

 ## Improvements